- What Is Hgb?

 - Defective Hemoglobin

-What is hemoglobin?
+What is hemoglobin (Hgb, Hb)?

 Each globulin chain contains an important iron-containing porphyrin compound termed heme.
 Embedded within the heme compound is an iron atom that is vital in transporting oxygen and carbon dioxide in our blood.
 The iron contained in hemoglobin is also responsible for the red color of blood.